 A helpful website to see what the river is doing further up stream is: http://www.riverlevels.uk/medway-maidstone#.VfWdxPlVhBc

-Current and historic river flow rate data from between Teston and East Farleigh: environment.data.gov.uk/hydrology/station/
+Flow rate data from between Teston and East Farleigh (at least one day behind): environment.data.gov.uk/hydrology/station/